Walnut Township, Adair County, Missouri

 Walnut Township is one of ten townships in Adair County, Missouri, United States.
-At the 2010 census, its population was 257.
+At the 2020 census, its population was 219.
 Walnut Township was named from the old-growth forests of walnut it contained at the time of settlement.

 Geography

 Walnut Township covers an area of 134.9 km2 and contains no incorporated settlements.
-It contains two cemeteries: Cheeseman and Hall.

 The streams of Little Mussel Creek and Little Walnut Creek run through this township.

+History

+Walnut Township is a township in Adair County, Missouri, organized in 1865.
+It was named for the extensive walnut forests originally found in the area.